jack-digilabs/rr_openrover_pro/README.md

 # openrover_ros
-Everything needed to use ROS with OpenRover
+Provides a way to control an OpenRover robot using ROS

 ## Prerequisites
 -OpenRover JavaSDK 2.0.02 or above